mlong93/personal-website/about.md

 title: readme
 permalink: /about/
 layout: page
-excerpt: Hello, I'm just a college student trying to untangle my thoughts.
 comments: false
 ---
 # Currently
 * I'm studying abroad at ETH Zurich (EECS) for fall 2022 in the electrical engineering department.
-* I'm training for my [first marathon](https://www.athensauthenticmarathon.gr) in Athens, Greece on Nov.
-13. A friend spontaneously convinced me to sign up in early July.
+* I finished my [first marathon](https://www.athensauthenticmarathon.gr) in Athens, Greece on Nov.
+13, 2022.
+My time was 4:51:16.
+A friend spontaneously convinced me to sign up in early July.
 Before then, I've never competitively ran more than a 5k.
-I ran my first half-marathon a month ago in Uster, Switzerland in 2:05.
+Check out [this vlog](https://www.youtube.com/watch?v=kiXPgtuylnk) my friend made about our marathon!
 * I'm an arts editor for [The Tech](https://thetech.com).
 I try to [write](https://thetech.com/authors/mindy-long) timely articles on books and food.
-* I'm an incoming spring intern at Augment, a pre-seed company I discovered as part of the [Neo Scholar](https://neo.com) network.
-Generally, I'm interested in early-stage, high-growth startups doing work in space infrastructure, fintech, and computer systems.
+* I'm an incoming spring 2023 intern at [Augment](https://augment.market), a pre-seed startup I discovered as part of the [Neo Scholar](https://neo.com) network.
+I'll also be decarbonizing the freight industry at [Parallel Systems](https://moveparallel.com) in summer 2023.
+Generally, I'm interested in early-stage, high-growth startups doing work in space infrastructure or computer systems.
 Things that stand out to me: challenging problems, smart coworkers, engineers driving product decisions, talking directly to consumers, wearing multiple hats👷‍♀️⚒️

 # Previously
 * I wrapped up an internship on Stripe's [Financial Connections](https://stripe.com/financial-connections) platform.
 I researched, designed, and implemented an ownership parser and address matching algorithm for fraud detection.
+* Together with a team of 9, I won [first overall](https://www.nasa.gov/feature/collegiate-teams-take-home-honors-in-20th-rasc-al-forum) at NASA RASC-AL's 2022 Design Competition.
+The theme we chose was "Mars Water-Based ISRU Architecture" and the goal was to design an architecture to supply 50 tons of propellant in 5 years.
+I'm interested in space infrastructure, and one of my dreams is to build a city in space one day.
 * I created and managed teams at [HackMIT](https://hackmit.org).
 I spearheaded the development and release of our [first mobile app](https://apps.apple.com/us/app/hackmit/id1582182786) and maintained our in-house [project submission platform](https://spectacle.hackmit.org).
 * I built a controllable, line-tracking [robot](https://www.dropbox.com/s/pf0zssbjoezy4pc/6.115-final-project-motorized-cart.MOV?dl=0) with obstacle detection.
 * I was the first iOS engineer on [Improve the News](https://apps.apple.com/us/app/improve-the-news/id1554856339), a smart news aggregator.
 I built the app during summer 2020 while working with [Prof. Max Tegmark](https://space.mit.edu/home/tegmark/) on a new bias project.
 Check it out!